aralroca/aralroca.com/src/posts/brisa-vs-htmx-vs-react.md

 In this example, a modal dialog is used to present random quiz questions to the user.
 The logic for selecting the question, validating the answer, and rendering the UI is entirely managed on the server.
 This approach eliminates the risk of exposing sensitive data, such as the correct answer, to the client.

-Normaly we load modals on the client with a dynamic import to avoid loading them at the start, making a request to the CDN, and then if the modal needs server data, once rendered it has to make a cascade of calls to the server.
+Normally we load modals on the client with a dynamic import to avoid loading them at the start, requesting the CDN, and then if the modal needs server data, once rendered it has to make a cascade of calls to the server.
 With Brisa, we can load the modal directly from the server, avoiding the need to make additional calls and keeping the modal logic on the server.

 <div align="center">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/7kwT1oshUJA" title="Server-Side Dialog Management: No Browser JavaScript Required" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>